zer0cache/matic-docs/docs/pos/heimdall/checkpoint.md

 ---
 id: checkpoint
 title: Checkpoint
-description: "Snapshots of the Bor chain state submitted to Ethereum."
+description: Snapshots of the Bor chain state submitted to Ethereum
 keywords:
   - docs
   - matic
+  - polygon
+  - checkpoint
+  - snapshots of bor chain
+  - ethereum
 image: https://matic.network/banners/matic-network-16x9.png
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

+# Checkpoint

-Checkpoints are the most crucial part of the Matic protocol.
+Checkpoints are the most crucial part of the Polygon network.
 It represents snapshots of the Bor chain state and is supposed to be attested by ⅔+ of the validator set before it is validated and submitted on the contracts deployed on Ethereum.

 ## Types